cfpb/design-system/docs/special-pages/updating-this-website.md

           </button>
           <div class="o-expandable_content">
               <p>
                   Edit content in the left hand pane of the CMS.
 Preview your changes in the right hand pane.
+Check out our <a href="/design-system/components/sample-component-page">sample component page</a> for tips on how to structure a typical page.
               </p>
               <div class="o-well">
                   <img src="/design-system/images/uploads/cms-demo3.gif" alt="Screenshot showing how to edit a page in Netlify CMS" />